Skip to main content

 Client Scripts Updated

 If you have got the client scripts from a non-official source, or there is a chance they might be out-of-date, make sure you replace them with the latest version.
-The best way is to obtain the latest version is to read Microsofts official documentation.
-It explains how to obtain the scripts using Visual Studio, or an even simpler option … use a CDN.
+You can get hold of the latest version of the scripts using Visual Studio or using a use a CDN, as explained in Microsoft's official documentation.

 If you do this, your web brower should tell you something about the site not being secure.
 And it will likely block all of these requests, like those trying to establish a SignalR connection.